Will Creighton cover the spread vs. Florida A&M? Betting Trends, Record ATS

 Additional Creighton Insights & Trends

-- Last year, the 76.4 points per game the Bluejays recorded were 6.4 more points than the Rattlers gave up (70).
+- Last year, the 76.4 points per game the Bluejays put up were 6.4 more points than the Rattlers gave up (70).

-- Creighton went 10-8 against the spread and 17-6 overall last season when scoring more than 70 points.
+- Creighton had a 10-8 record against the spread and a 17-6 record overall last season when scoring more than 70 points.

 Bet on this or any college basketball matchup at BetMGM